deeplearn-art/animatediff-cli-prompt-travel/README.md

 # create config file from src video (img2img)
 animatediff stylize create-config YOUR_SRC_MOVIE_FILE.mp4 -i2i

+# If you have less than 12GB of vram, specify low vram mode
+animatediff stylize create-config YOUR_SRC_MOVIE_FILE.mp4 -lo

 # Edit the config file by referring to the hint displayed in the log when the command finishes
 # It is recommended to specify a short length for the test run